pushkar100/notes-css/flexbox/my-notes.md

    - `flex-end`: Items are aligned to end of the main axis.
    - `center`: Items are aligned to the center of the main axis.
    - `space-between`: The extreme elements touch start and end of main axis and elements in between are evenly spaced out.
 Similar to `text-align` but for block elements.
    - `space-around`: The extreme elements do not touch start and end of the main axis.
-All the elements are evenly spaced out with half the amount of spacing left on each extreme side.
+All the elements are evenly spaced out with half the amount of spacing left on each extreme side as is in between.
+   - `space-evenly`: The extreme elements do not touch start and end of the main axis.
+All the elements are evenly spaced out with the same, equal the amount of spacing left on each extreme side as well.
    - `stretch`: The items are stretched out on the main axis.
 Sometimes `height` property could interfere with it and in that case, `height: auto` will allow stretch to work.
    - `normal`: No spcecific alignment.